See President Joe Biden and Vice President Kamala Harris' 2021 Inauguration Day in Pictures - E! Online

 Although this year's event saw fewer Americans in attendance because of the coronavirus pandemic and safety concerns, D.C.'s tradition continued as planned with a variety of speeches, special guests and an overall theme of "America United."

-While former President Donald Trump previously declined to attend the festivities, former Vice President Mike Pence was expected to be on-hand as well as former presidents including Bill Clinton, Barack Obama and George W. Bush.
+While former President Donald Trump previously declined to attend the festivities, former Vice President Mike Pence was on-hand as well as former presidents including Bill Clinton, Barack Obama and George W. Bush.

 In addition, Lady Gaga agreed to sing the National Anthem before Jennifer Lopez took the stage for a special performance.

-For those unable to witness the inauguration during the day, there's another way to celebrate later in the night.
-Tom Hanks will host Celebrating America, a televised 90-minute program that will air live across all major networks at 8:30 p.m.
-ET/PT.
-Viewers can expect highlights from the day's events, as well as musical performances from Demi Lovato, Justin Timberlake and more.
+For those who were unable to witness the inauguration during the day, there was another way to celebrate later in the night.
+Tom Hanks hosted Celebrating America, a televised 90-minute program that aired live across all major networks.
+Viewers enjoyed highlights from the day's events, as well as musical performances from Demi Lovato, Justin Timberlake and more.

 For now, E!
 News is compiling the best photos from the 2021 Presidential Inauguration.
-Keep scrolling throughout the day to see all of the highlights, must-see moments and special guests that left so many people talking.
+Keep scrolling to see all of the highlights, must-see moments and special guests that left so many people talking.